Last Updated on 03/31/26 by Rose Palmer

 Public spaces moving forward to aft:

-Princess Theater upper level – the place to go for enrichment lectures and evening shows.
+Princess Theater upper level – the place where I went for enrichment lectures and evening shows.

-Shore Excursion desk – if you don’t want to book your shore excursions on line or on the app, you can book in person onboard at this location.
+Shore Excursion desk – if I didn’t want to book shore excursions online or on the app, I could also book in person at this location.

-The Wheelhouse Bar and the Gastro Pub – The Gastropub is one of the specialty restaurants.
+The Wheelhouse Bar and the Gastro Pub – The Gastropub was also one of the casual dining restaurants on the Ruby Princess.
+The Wheelhouse Bar offered drinks and evening musical entertainment.

 The Shops of Princess – lots of choices for browsing and buying.

-The Library – A quiet and intimate space where you can find a variety of books to borrow as well as games and jigsaw puzzles.
+The Library – A quiet and intimate space where I could find a variety of books to borrow, along with games and jigsaw puzzles.

 Crooners Bar – relaxing spot for drinks and music with views of the Piazza.

-Explorers Lounge –large venue for drinks, daily activities and evening entertainment.
+Explorers Lounge and bar – a large venue for drinks, daily activities, and evening entertainment.

-Crown Grill –specialty steakhouse restaurant serving fine steaks and seafood.
+Crown Grill – specialty steakhouse restaurant serving fine steaks and seafood.
+Their menu never disappoints.

-Photo Gallery – purchase your ship photos here.
+Photo Gallery – the spot to purchase my ship photos.

-Outside you will also find the Promenade Deck that circles the whole ship and is good for walking or just relaxing in the shade on a deck chair.
+Outside on deck 7, the Promenade Deck encircled the whole ship and was good for walking or just relaxing in the shade on a deck chair.

 Deck 14 – Riviera

-Terrace pool – this out of the way pool area in the back of the ship was hardly ever busy
+Terrace pool – this out-of-the-way pool area in the back of the ship was hardly ever busy.
+This was also a great spot to see the scenery during my Alaska cruise.

 Deck 15 – Lido